 Location: Situated between the Malibu Pier and the Malibu Lagoon, Surfrider Beach is part of the Malibu Lagoon State Beach which has separate designated surfing and swimming areas.

 Peak Season: September to November

-About: Another renown top surf adventure destination in America is Hawaii.
-The first written reference of surfing at Hawaii was in the 18th century, and hence these islands are often considered the ‘home of surfing’.
-Although Waikiki, the North Shore and Oahu are known as surfing meccas, Maui also has its legendary surf spots.
+About: Another renowned top surf adventure destination in America is Hawaii.
+The first written reference of surfing in Hawaii was in the 18th century, and hence these islands are often considered the ‘home of surfing’.
+Although Waikiki, the North Shore, and Oahu are known as surfing meccas, Maui also has its legendary surf spots.
 All in all, the Hawaiian Islands offer surfers of all grades and experience a surfing adventure like no other!
 Muslim travelers will also be able to find a couple of halal restaurants and a mosque in Maui.

 Surf: The surf at Honolulu Bay is the most popular in Maui and yet difficult to find.
 But once you get on this right-hand point break, the feeling is fantastic.
 There is also a chance to spot whales while surfing!